Future-House/paper-qa/README.md

 ## Version 3 Changes

 Version 3 includes many changes to type the code, make it more focused/modular, and enable performance to very large numbers of documents.
-The major breaking changes are documented below
+The major breaking changes are documented below:

 ### Renaming